 In personal injury cases, traditional negligence is when an individual or corporation fails to uphold a reasonable standard of care, resulting in injuries, whereas Delaware law defines gross negligence as “conduct that constitutes reckless indifference or actions that are outside the bounds of reason.”

 Gross negligence differs from traditional negligence in that the alleged party is thought to have acted recklessly, despite knowing that their actions were likely to cause harm or injury.
 As a result, accidents that involve gross negligence often have serious and devastating consequences for victims.
-These consequences can vary by situation, but often include significant:
+These consequences can vary by situation, but often include the issues below.

 - Physical and emotional injuries